geremih/namar/README.md

 # Namar
-A crazy and whacky Lisp compiler.
+A whacky and impulsive Lisp compiler.

 ## Implementation